Search

 Reasons to love an empty nest feature

-Yes, I still miss my boys, but I’m happy with the knowledge that they are living their best lives.
-And, when they come home for visits, I cherish our time together even more.
-While there is still an adjustment period when they leave, it now only lasts a couple of days because I’ve learned that there are many things, 22 to be exact, that I love about the empty nest life.
+Yes, I still miss my boys, but I’m happy to know that they are living their best lives.
+When they come home for visits, I cherish our time together even more.
+While there is still an adjustment period when they leave, it now only lasts a couple of days because I’ve learned that there are many things – 22 to be exact – that I love about the empty nest life.

 22 Reasons to Love an Empty Nest